zeroheight/library-styles-sync/README.md

 Here's a Sketch plugin to sync shared text and layer styles from a Sketch Library into the current document.

 ### How do I use it?
+* Run `Sync with imported libraries` to sync with libraries in use (you already use symbols from) or
-* Insert a symbol from the library you want to sync the styles from
+* Run `Sync with...` to choose the library you want to sync with
-* Run the `Sync` command to load styles from that library

 ### How does it match styles?
 By name
 * if the style doesn't exist, it's created
 * if it does exist, it's overwritten

 ### Does sync work both ways?
 No, sync is only one-way (from Library to document).
 Any changes to your document's shared styles will get overwritten next time you run the plugin.

 ### Which Libraries does it sync from?
-It syncs styles from any libraries that you've inserted a symbol from
+`Sync with imported libraries` syncs with all libraries you've inserted at least a symbol from.
+`Sync with...` allows you to choose the library you want to sync from.

 ## JSON (experimental / WIP)
 * add URLs for color and typography JSON files